Sunny Corner, New South Wales: History

 The original inhabitants of the area later called Sunny Corner were probably Wiradjuri people.
 Although by the time written records of the area were created there were no Aboriginal people living there, Powys notes some archaeological evidence of their occupation in the form of stone axes.

 The town of Sunny Corner grew up following the discovery of silver lodes in the area in 1884.
 This prompted a "rush" to the area, which had previously not been settled, and a town grew up on Crown Land adjacent to the mining leases.

 The village of Sunny Corner was formally gazetted on 2 October 1885 (as R No 122).
 The gazette also revoked temporary reserves presumably gazetted to cover the rush to Sunny Corner.
 Immediately to the north-west a recreation reserve was gazetted, and a camping reserve was located on the southern border of the town.

 In January 1886 an anonymous correspondent to the Sydney Morning Herald described Sunny Corner as having a population "anything from 1600 to 3000".
 The town was described as follows:

 There is one long, comparatively straight street, on which most of the dwellings are built, while here and there about the ranges habitations are dotted in all sorts of nooks and corners.
 A galvanised iron roof is de rigueur, but the materials for the wall may be either "wattle and daub" sawn hardwood, or slabs cut with an adze.
 The names for such buildings as are the general resort of the public are of the most select type.
 There are the Royal, the Criterion, and Star Hotels, and the Carrington billiard room the Sunny Corner Boot Palace, Sunny Corner Coffee Palace and the Tattersall's saddler's store."

 Later, on 3 September 1887, the village was gazetted as a town.

+There was a public school in the area from May 1864, first called Mitchell's Creek until February 1886, then Mitchell until December 1899, and then Sunny Corner until it closed in June 1979.

 The 1885 survey plan shows a number of buildings and features in situ at the time of the survey and thus records the nature of the township at that time.
 Like many working class settlements of the time Sunny Corner had a School of Arts.
 In the late 1890s it had a well-regarded choir with a classical repertoire.